barry205/entity_view_count/readme.md

 * User entities view count - This formatter can be attached only for a user entity.
 This will display how many times the user's entities was viewed i.e: how many times the user's nodes, comments, and terms was viewed by any user.
+* When displaying a list of users you can sort the users by the number of their viewed entities.